isamu-isozaki/teamai_test/engineering/infrastructure/design/201809_StorageNodes.html.md

 deletions.
 Depending on the circumstances of the deletion, data can be recovered selectively by manual copying from a snapshot to a live file system, or a live file system can be rolled back to a specific snapshot.
-Snapshots are instantaneous, and prior experience has shown ZFS’s ability to hold hundreds or thousands of snapshots in a single file system (available storage permitting).
+Snapshots are instantaneous, and prior experience has shown ZFS’s ability to hold hundreds or thousands of snapshots in a single file system (available storage permitting/index.html.md).
-While cloud providers offer snapshot capabilities, these work below the file system, and thus cannot guarantee the consistency of the file system when snapshots are taken (which could be worked around with tooling).
+While cloud providers offer snapshot capabilities, these work below the file system, and thus cannot guarantee the consistency of the file system when snapshots are taken (which could be worked around with tooling/index.html.md).

 #### Disaster Recovery